lynnlangit/architects-who-code/Kata-2024/ADRs/ADR-3B-hardware.md

   * Specs: 2 16-core CPUs, 2x 32GB RAM, dual 800W power
 * Power usage: 14,400W at full draw
   * 9 servers * 1,600W per server
+  * I don't know if we need the full dual power for the dual 800W power supplies, or if the 2nd only runs if the 1st is dead

 RAID: $?